MicrosoftDocs/mixed-reality/mixed-reality-docs/azure-labs-lab-5-storage-and-functions.md

     ![copy connection string](images/AzureLabs-Lab5-07.png)

-## Step 2 - Setting up an Azure Function
+## Chapter 2 - Setting up an Azure Function

 You will now write an **Azure** **Function** in the Azure Service.